pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.hbs.md

   Where `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.

-  >**Note:** We are currently on build 7.
+  >**Note** We are currently on build 7.
 If this changes, we need to update the command with the correct build version after the --url flag.

 1. To check the package repository install status, run: